 Example: SQL Delete Cascade

-To use the SQL on delete cascade rule, let’s first delete the existing foreign key constraint from the Employees (Child) table.
-Following is the SQL script to drop the foreign key constraint.
+on delete cascade rule, first remove the current foreign key constraint from the Employees (Child) table.
+Here is a SQL script that will drop the foreign key constraint from the child table.

 -- Drop foreign key from the Employees table ALTER TABLE Employees DROP CONSTRAINT FK_Key;